Jennifer Packer: The Eye Is Not Satisfied With Seeing

 “My inclination to paint, especially from life, is a completely political one.
 We belong here.
 We deserve to be seen and acknowledged in real time.
 We deserve to be heard and to be imaged with shameless generosity and accuracy.” – Jennifer Packer

-This exhibition, the artist’s first in a European institution, includes paintings and drawings from the past decade alongside recent work.
+This exhibition, the artist’s first outside of the US, includes paintings and drawings from the past decade alongside recent work.

 Combining observation, improvisation and memory, Packer’s intimate portraits of friends and family members and flower still paintings insist on the emotional and physical essence of the contemporary Black lives she depicts.
 While the casual repose of her portraits is the result of her care for the sitters, Packer acknowledges her choice to paint figures as political, stating: ‘Representation and particularly, observation from life, are ways of bearing witness and sharing testimony’.